andikasun/laravel-car-interview-question/README.md

 The staff at the workshop will need to have access to the appointments on daily basis in order to prepare the required parts and tools.

+## Assumptions and notes
+1. Added seeding script for appointments for testing purpose
+2. start_time and end_time in my opinion should be of type datetime instead of varchar, but there might be other design concern, so I keep the format as varchar(255)
+3. I implemented eager loading on all API relationship for ease of use, this should be modified to cater to certain API use case for efficiency.
+4. I assume each workshop is only capable of serving one appointment at any given time
+5. Creation of appointment will be done by a software/web client that already have the information of car_id and workshop_id, hence it will assume it's valid.
+6. I disabled CSRF token protection for api/* route
+7. There is a bug in error message where I required the end_time > start_time, the error message can't express correctly, but instead will display "The end time must be greater than 19 characters."

 ## Your task

 Create endpoints that allows the admin staff to: